Bottom-Up Consensus S&P 500 EPS Estimates

 U.S. GDP vs. S&P 500 EPS

-U.S. GDP vs. S&P 500 EPS GDP and S&P 500 EPS exhibit a strong correlation.
-Given current high valuations and optimistic earnings forecasts, a GDP slowdown could impact corporate earnings, underscoring the need for cautious investment strategies going forward.
+U.S. GDP vs. S&P 500 EPS The strong correlation between GDP growth and S&P 500 EPS underscores the importance of cautious investment strategies, particularly given current high market valuations and optimistic earnings forecasts.
 Image: Real Investment Advice

 Change in U.S. Dollar vs. Change in S&P 500 EPS